Ryan Truex: National series

 In 2020, Truex returned to the Truck Series as he signed a six-race deal with Niece Motorsports starting with the Texas race in March.
 Truex initially sought a full-time ride with the team but was unable to bring enough sponsorship to secure a full season.
-After running nine races in 2020, with a best finish of 12th at Las Vegas and Kansas, Truex upgraded to a full-time schedule with Niece for the 2021 season.
+After running nine races in 2020, with a best finish of twelfth at Las Vegas and Kansas, Truex upgraded to a full-time schedule with Niece for the 2021 season.

+Truex returned to the Xfinity Series, driving the Joe Gibbs Racing No. 18 on a part-time basis in 2022.
+He was scheduled to run only five races in 2022 but Auto-Owners Insurance (which sponsors his brother Martin’s No. 19 Cup car) joined him last minute for a race at Atlanta Motor Speedway.
+His best finish that season was third at Atlanta.
+He would return to the renumbered No. 19 car in 2023 after Sammy Smith would move to the No. 18 full-time.
+Truex would finish second at Phoenix Raceway to his teammate, Smith.
+He scored his first career win at Dover, the site of his brother, Martin’s first Cup Series win in 2007.
+Martin won the Cup race two days later, becoming the fifth set of brothers to win on the same race weekend.

+For 2024, Truex returned to JGR part-time, alternating between the No. 19 and No. 20 teams.
+He brought the No. 20 to victory lane at Dover.
+Truex scored his second win of the season at the Daytona summer race.
+He returned to Sam Hunt Racing to drive their No. 26 car in the race at Homestead-Miami for the first time since the season-opener at Daytona in 2022.

+In 2025, Truex was a reserve driver for Joe Gibbs Racing's Cup and Xfinity teams.
+In the Cup Series, he would fill in for Denny Hamlin in the No. 11 Toyota at Mexico City after Hamlin's fiancée had given birth to their third child.
+This will be Truex's first Cup Series start since 2014.
+He started 36th and finished 23rd.

+In the Xfinity Series, Truex would make one start at Daytona, driving the No. 24 Toyota for Sam Hunt Racing.

 Personal life

 He is the younger brother of 2017 Cup Series champion and two-time Busch Series champion Martin Truex Jr., and the son of former Busch Series driver Martin Truex Sr.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)